pnbruckner/homeassistant-config/docs/life360.md

 - **username**: Your Life360 username.
 - **password**: Your Life360 password.
 - **prefix** (*Optional*): Default is to name entities `device_tracker.<first_name>_<last_name>`, where `<first_name>` and `<last_name>` are specified by Life360.
 If a prefix is specified, then entity will be named `device_tracker.<prefix>_<first_name>_<last_name>`.
 If the member only has a first or last name in Life360, then the underscore that would normally separate the names is left out.
 - **show_as_state** (*Optional*): One or more of: `driving`, `moving` and `places`.
 Default is for Device Tracker Component to determine entity state as normal.
-When specified these can cause the entity's state to show other statuses according to the chart below, where precedence goes from higher to lower.
+When specified these can cause the entity's state to show other statuses according to the States chart below.

-show_as_state | State | Conditions
--|-|-
-`places` | `home` | Place or check-in name (see below) is any form of the word 'home'.
-`places` | Place or check-in name | Member is in a Life360 defined "Place" or member has "checked in" via the Life360 app (and name is not any form of the word 'home'.)
-N/A | `home` | Device GSP coordinates are located in the HA defined home zone.
-N/A | HA zone name | Device GPS coordinates are located in a HA defined zone (other than home.)
-`driving` | `Driving` | The Life360 server indicates the device "isDriving", or if `driving_speed` (see below) has been specified and the speed provided by the Life360 server is at or above that value.
-`moving` | `Moving` | The Life360 server indicates the device is "inTransit".
-N/A | `not_home` | None of the above are true.

-- **driving_speed** (*MPH or KPH, depending on HA's unit system configuration, Optional*): The minimum speed at which the device is considered `driving`.
-(See also show_as_state above.)
+- **driving_speed** (*MPH or KPH, depending on HA's unit system configuration, Optional*): The minimum speed at which the device is considered to be "driving" (and which will also set the `driving` attribute to True.
+See also `Driving` state in chart below.)
 - **max_gps_accuracy** (*Meters, Optional*): If specified, and reported GPS accuracy is larger (i.e., *less* accurate), then update is ignored.
 - **max_update_wait** (*Optional*): If you specify it, then if Life360 does not provide an update for a member within that maximum time window, the life360 platform will fire an event named `device_tracker.life360_update_overdue` with the entity_id of the corresponding member's device_tracker entity.
 Once an update does come it will fire an event named `device_tracker.life360_update_restored` with the entity_id of the corresponding member's device_tracker entity and another data item named `wait` that will indicate the amount of time spent waiting for the update.
 You can use these events in automations to be notified when they occur.
-Note that if you set the entity to _not_ be tracked via known_devices.yaml then the entity_id will not exist in the state machine.
-In this case it might be better to exclude the member via the members parameter above.
 See example automations below.
+>Note: If you set the entity to _not_ be tracked via known_devices.yaml then the entity_id will not exist in the state machine.
+In this case it might be better to exclude the member via the members parameter (see below.)
 - **members** (*Optional*): Default is to track all Life360 Members in all Circles.
 If you'd rather only track a specific set of members, then list them with each member specified as `first,last`, or if they only have one name, then `name`.
 Names are case insensitive, and extra spaces are ignored (except within a name, like `van Gogh`.)
 For backwards compatibility, a member with a single name can also be entered as `name,` or `,name`.
 - **interval_seconds** (*Optional*): The default is 12.
 This defines how often the Life360 server will be queried.
 The resulting device_tracker entities will actually only be updated when the Life360 server provides new location information for each member.
 - **filename** (*Optional*): The default is life360.conf.
 The platform will get an authorization token from the Life360 server using your username and password, and it will save the token in a file in the HA config directory (with limited permissions) so that it can reuse it after restarts (and not have to get a new token every time.)
 If the token eventually expires, a new one will be acquired as needed.
+## States
+show_as_state | State | Conditions
+-|-|-
+`places` | `home` | Place or check-in name (see below) is any form of the word 'home'.
+`places` | Place or check-in name | Member is in a Life360 defined "Place" or member has "checked in" via the Life360 app (and name is not any form of the word 'home'.)
+N/A | `home` | Device GSP coordinates are located in the HA defined home zone.
+N/A | HA zone name | Device GPS coordinates are located in a HA defined zone (other than home.)
+`driving` | `Driving` | The Life360 server indicates the device "isDriving", or if `driving_speed` (see above) has been specified and the speed derived from the value provided by the Life360 server is at or above that value.
+`moving` | `Moving` | The Life360 server indicates the device is "inTransit".
+N/A | `not_home` | None of the above are true.

+Order of precedence is from higher to lower.
 ## Additional attributes
 Attribute | Description
 -|-